tj-tusharjain/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-encryption-create-key-vault-cli.md

 - Install the latest [Azure CLI](/cli/azure/install-az-cli2) and log to an Azure account in with [az login](/cli/azure/reference-index).
 - Create an Azure Key Vault and encryption key.

 When creating the Key Vault, you must enable purge protection.
-Purge protection ensures that a deleted key cannot be permanently deleted until the retention period lapses.
+Purge protection ensures that a deleted key can't be permanently deleted until the retention period lapses.
 These settings protect you from losing data due to accidental deletion.
 These settings are mandatory when using a Key Vault for encrypting managed disks.

 > [!IMPORTANT]
 > Don't camel case the region, if you do so, you may experience problems when assigning additional disks to the resource in the Azure portal.